jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 The `intl` object allows you to add new language translations, customize translations for player text and `aria-label` values, and access the benefits of the [automated player localization](https://support.jwplayer.com/articles/translate-video-player-text) feature.

 !!!important
 Any existing language customizations or translations made outside of the `intl` object will override both automated player localization and `intl` object customizations.
-If you have configured language customizations or translations outside of the `intl` object, use the [table](#intlloctable) below to copy those values into the corresponding `intl.{lang}.<property>`.
+If you have configured language customizations or translations outside of the `intl` object, use the [table](#intltranstable) below to copy those values into the corresponding `intl.{lang}.{property}`.
 !!!

 For each language, use a two-letter or locale-specific language code to define language-specific objects.
 Use the code example and tables below to configure the `intl` object.